• Skip to primary navigation

 PowerShell, built on the .NET Framework, can take advantage of .NET classes directly within your scripts.
 This article provides a comprehensive guide for IT professionals on how to leverage .NET capabilities within PowerShell.

-[Read more…] about Using PowerShell with .NETExplanation
+[Read more…] about Using PowerShell with .NET

 Working with PowerShell modules